Queens Village CVS robber wanted: NYPD

-Police are requesting the public’s help in identifying a man wanted for robbing a CVS earlier last month.
+Police are requesting the public’s help in identifying a man wanted for robbing a CVS early last month.

 Authorities say on March 2 the man entered the store, located at 219-39 89 Ave. in Queens Village, at approximately 6:15 p.m., proceeded to remove products and then threatened store employees with force and with a knife.